tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/创建请求/创建请求概述_intl_en.md

 - Anonymous request: If the request does not include `Authorization` or related parameters, or the user identity cannot be identified based on the related characters, the request will be treated as an anonymous request for authentication.
 - Request with signature: A request with a signature must contain the `Authorization` field in the HTTP header or the request package.
 The content of the field is generated based on Tencent Cloud security credentials (SecretID and SecretKey) and some eigenvalues of the request via an encryption algorithm.

-To access COS using COS SDKs, you only need to configure your security credentials before initiating the request.
-To access COS using RESTful APIs, calculate the request signature according to [Request Signature](https://intl.cloud.tencent.com/document/api/436/7778) or generate one using the COS signature tool.
+To access COS using the COS SDK, you only need to configure your security credentials to initiate a request.
+To access COS using RESTful API, you need to calculate the request signature as instructed in [Request Signature] or directly generate one with the COS signature tool.

 ## Obtaining Security Credentials

 Cloud Access Management (CAM) provides features and services related to accounts and credentials for COS, to help customers manage the permissions to access resources under their Tencent Cloud accounts in a secure way.
-You can use CAM to create, manage, and terminate users (or user groups), and manage other users' permissions to use Tencent Cloud resources through identity management and policy management.
+You can use CAM to create, manage and terminate users (or user groups), and manage other users' permissions to use Tencent Cloud resources through identity management and policy management.

 ### Security credentials of the root account

 After logging in to the root account, you can manage and obtain the security credentials (SecretID and SecretKey) of your root account on the [Cloud API Key](https://console.cloud.tencent.com/cam/capi) page of CAM.
 The following is a key pair example:

 - 36-character access key ID (SecretID): AKIDHZRLB9Ibhdp7Y7gyQq6BOk1997xxxxxx
-- 32-character access key (SecretKey): LYaWIuQmCSZ5ZMniUM6hiaLxHnxxxxxx
+- 32-character access Key (SecretKey): LYaWIuQmCSZ5ZMniUM6hiaLxHnxxxxxx

 The access key can be used to identify the uniqueness of an account.
 After the signature is generated using the key and the request is sent, Tencent Cloud will identify the identity of the request initiator, and then perform verification and authentication for the identity, resources, operations, and conditions to determine whether to allow the operation.